 Abstract

 Fire frequency in the boreal forest has increased via longer burning seasons, dryer conditions, and higher temperatures.
 But fires have historically also self-regulated via bottom-up controls of fuel, limiting the overall extents of future events.
-Post-fire landscapes are believed to act as a negative feedback to future burning, due to regenerating, typically deciduous shrub-dominated landscapes having lower flammability compared to their intact, conifer counterparts.
+Post-fire landscapes are believed to provide negative feedbacks to future burning, by regenerating, typically deciduous shrub-dominated landscapes having lower flammability compared to their intact, conifer counterparts.
 However, the strength of that self-regulation remains unclear in the context of changing fire weather and emerging novel forest communities and structures.
 One first step in evaluating potential future fire behavior in emerging deciduous landscapes is evaluating the abundance, composition, and structure of fuels across a landscape scale to understand how these unique fuel complexes influence the rate and sustainability of fire spread and fuel consumption.
 We quantified fuel composition, abundance, and structure in stands in Interior Alaska after 1, 2 or 3 fires in short-intervals, and then created virtual landscapes and simulated fire behavior using the Wildland-Urban Interface Fire Dynamics Simulator.
 After a single fire, extreme fire weather conditions allowed for sustained fire spread, suggesting that intense fire conditions can enable short-interval events.
 However, fires could not carry in thrice-burned landscapes, where regeneration was often dense but less connected, separated by patches of bare soil.
 Fire traveled an average of 50 meters into thrice-burned landscapes before dying out, even under extreme fire weather conditions.
 This work suggests that the negative feedbacks observed today may continue, at least after repeated fire, due to a lack of fuel continuity.
 It also provides crucial insight into the mechanistic drivers of fire activity into the boreal under changing fire regimes and can inform future fire management efforts under drying conditions.

 Keywords: